 Beneficiaries and associated partners from EU and beyond (Turkey, China and Korea)

-Eight different trials sites will enable a complete evaluation of 5G CCAM
+2 cross-border & 6 urban trial sites will enable a complete evaluation of 5G CCAM